pineapplebby/w1sehack-public/README.md

 # w1sehack

-Not ratted version of it haha
+Not ratted version of it haha (fake)